 – Ted Baseler, Chair, The Campaign for Wine

-The wine industry needs the right space in the right place to help them remain environmentally sustainable and economically successful.
-Washington State University will build a research and teaching facility, located in the heart of wine country on the WSU Tri-Cities campus in Richland, equal to those at other top research universities world-wide.
-It will be a gathering place to spark innovation, fuel economic development, support local, regional, national and international collaboration, and provide a catalyst for research breakthroughs.
+The Ste.
+Michelle Wine Estates WSU Wine Science Center is the right space in the right place to help the Washington wine industry remain environmentally sustainable and economically successful.
+This research and teaching facility, located in the heart of wine country on the WSU Tri-Cities campus in Richland, is equal to those at other top research universities world-wide and ready to serve as a gathering place to spark innovation, fuel economic development, support local, regional, national and international collaboration, and provide a catalyst for research breakthroughs.

 - WSU Viticulture & Enology